daveloui/curriculum_learner_LTS/README.md

 This runs the experiment with the default arguments.
 If you wish to select different arguments, go to `src/parameter_parser.py` where the parameter names, flags and descriptions are listed.
 3. Same as step #4 above.
 4. Same as step #5 above.

-# TODO: which arguments do I absolutely need to include?

 ### How to set up your experiment:
 If using Compute Canada, go to `./FD_get_parameters_BFS.sh` and set the following variables of your experiment: